Low-Sugar Harvest Cake

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Garden Harvest Cake is probably too high in carbs for a traditional low-carb eating plan, but made with white whole wheat flour and an approved sweetener, this cake would be approved for phase 2 or 3 of the original South Beach Diet and would probably work for other low-glycemic eating plans.
+This Harvest Cake is probably too high in carbs for a strictly low-carb eating plan, although you might be surprised if you check the nutritional information.
+If it’s made with white whole wheat flour and an approved sweetener, this cake would be approved for phase 2 or 3 of the original South Beach Diet and would probably work for other low-glycemic eating plans.

 Find More Recipes Like This One:

-Use Dessert Recipes to find more recipes like this.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Dessert Recipes to find more recipes like this.Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest or on Facebook to see all the good recipes I’m sharing there.